neondatabase/website/content/docs/guides/metrics-api.md

 <Admonition type="note">
 To learn more about using pagination to control large response sizes, the [Keyset pagination](https://learn.microsoft.com/en-us/ef/core/querying/pagination#keyset-pagination) page in the Microsoft docs gives a helpful overview.
 </Admonition>

+## Consumption polling FAQ

+### How often can partners poll consumption data for usage reporting and billing?

+Neon's consumption data is updated approximately every 15 minutes, so a minimum interval of 15 minutes between calls to our consumption APIs is recommended.

+### How often should consumption data be polled to report usage to customers?

+As mentioned above, usage data can be pulled every 15 minutes, but partners are free to choose their own reporting interval based on their requirements.

+### How often should consumption data be polled to invoice end users?

+Neon does not dictate how partners bill their users.
+Partners can use the data retrieved from the consumption API to generate invoices according to their own billing cycles and preferences.